devidatta45/json-schema-validator/README.md

    and will build the docker image using that.
 2. Run the already built image using `docker run -d -p 9000:9000 jsonschemavalidator:0.1 ` .
    This will start the application which will expose the rest api.
-3. Also, the application can be started by starting the `DevConnectApp` class if opened from an IDE.
+3. Also, the application can be started by starting the `JsonSchemaValidatorApp` class if opened from an IDE.
 4. The postman script in the postman folder then can be used from any rest client for testing the application.